 In the world of dog training there are so many views, options and practices that one could utilize to help with one’s dog.
 It really is mind-boggling when one goes to decide what to do or train.
-It is often drilled into the novice dog owner’s mind that going to training classes, where you are… Read More Keys To Success In Training Your Dog
+It is often drilled into the novice dog owner’s mind that going to training classes, where you are… Read More Tiny Tips For Successful Dog Training

 Most of the time when we humans interact with our dogs we have the mindset that what we say goes.
 The dog must comply with our wishes even if it is something that the dog dislikes.
 This especially applies to things we HAVE to do to our dogs such as vet visits, nail clipping, grooming,… Read More Teaching Your Dog A “Consent” Behaviour

 My dog McCoy lived to be 16 years and one month old.
-I got him as a four month old puppy from a reputable breeder.
+I got him as a four month old puppy.
 He was an Australian Shepherd.
-I believe that his long, healthy life was a result of several things and not of just of genetics as we always want to think.… Read More Lessons We Can Learn From An Old Dog
+I believe that his long, healthy life was a result of several things and not of just of genetics as we always want to think.
+McCoy did not have… Read More Life Lessons From An Old Dog

-I recently read the words ”bribe yourself with a reward” in an article.
+I recently read the words ”bribe yourself with a reward” in an article, not referring to dogs.
 I have often heard the word “bribe” used in a similar way when discussing training dogs.
-There is one problem with this: bribing is not in any way associated with rewarding, whether you are teaching yourself to be more productive or your… Read More You Can’t Bribe A Dog
+There is one problem with this: Bribing is not in any way associated with rewarding, whether you are teaching yourself to be… Read More You Can’t Bribe A Dog

 Recently, I have been working on teaching JoJo to SIT.
 She is six months old and has not been taught to sit because of her former life as a potential show dog.
-Dogs who are being shown and will spend a lot of time doing so are often not taught this cue for ease of… Read More Teaching More Than One Dog Sport – Good Or Bad?
+Dogs who are being shown and will spend a lot of time doing so are often not taught this cue for ease of… Read More Should I Train In Several Dog Sports?